Freedom in the World

 F. Rule of Law: 0 / 16

-Same-sex sexual acts are illegal, punishable by fines and imprisonment, though there have not been reports that this law has been enforced.
-However, societal discrimination against LGBT (lesbian, gay, bisexual, and transgender) people remains strong, and many hide their gender identity.
+Same-sex sexual acts are illegal in CAR, punishable by fines and imprisonment, although enforcement of this law is uncommon.
+Societal discrimination against LGBT (lesbian, gay, bisexual, and transgender) people remains strong, and many hide their sexual orientation.

 G. Personal Autonomy and Individual Rights: 1 / 16

 Widespread insecurity and religious persecution continued to hinder the movement of citizens and undermined the protection of private property in 2015.
 Private businesses and homes are regularly looted by armed militants, with little prospect for compensation or legal recourse for victims.
 The agricultural economy, the livelihood of the majority of the population, remained restricted by ongoing violence and insecurity.
 Irregular armed forces control much of the diamond and gold industry, and government agencies lack the capacity to regulate the extraction of natural resources.
 The Kimberley Process, a multigovernmental scheme to stop the trade of “conflict diamonds,” suspended exports from CAR in 2013, but trade in illicit resources continues.